 Japan may not be the first place that springs to mind when you think of beach destinations.
 However, its lengthy coastline offers incredible diversity and is home to plenty of underrated beaches.

-Japan has a lot of fantastic spots for snorkeling and scuba diving, the most impressive of which is in the southern island chain of Okinawa.
-Off the coast of Ishigaki , for example, it's possible to swim among colorful tropical fish, coral, and giant manta rays, even if you're entirely new to diving.
+Japan has a lot of fantastic spots for snorkeling and scuba diving, the most impressive of which are in the island chain of Okinawa located south-west of the main island.
+Off the coast of Ishigaki Island , for example, it's possible to swim among colorful tropical fish, coral, and giant manta rays, even if you're entirely new to diving.

 Those who prefer to stay on land will still find themselves spoiled for choice, from family-friendly popular seaside resorts to remote beach destinations with beautiful scenery.

-Japan's best-known beaches include Kaiji Beach on Taketomi Island, known for its star-shaped sand, Kyotango in Kyoto Prefecture, where the sand sings as you walk on it, and Ibusuki in Kyushu, where you can be buried in volcanically-heated sand baths for ultimate relaxation.
+Famous beaches include Kaiji Beach on Taketomi Island, known for its star-shaped sand, Kotobiki Beach in Kyoto Prefecture, where the sand sings as you walk on it, and Ibusuki in Kyushu, where you can be buried in volcanically-heated sand baths for ultimate relaxation.
 Lie back and let Japan's white sand, crystal-clear water, and gorgeous sunsets help you unwind.